 For reservations please contact your tour operator, your local travel agent,

-email or contact the hotel.
+or email or contact the hotel.

 Walk around the lake at dawn or dusk and listen to the sounds of the birds.